|

 performance.

-- THD Grid Values -
+THD Grid Values -

-The outer left track graphs planned and actual well bore
+The outer left track graphs planned and actual wellbore

+and the relative change in inclinational deviation (RCID-red).
 A zero line (green) centers each of the two

 lines.

-Horizontal Hole Deviation Log
+Horizontal THD Log Header

-- Average Absolute msHD™
+Average Absolute HD

 survey stations over the length of drill hole for which the THD log was